deafrica_tools.spatial

 xr_rasterize(gdf, da[, attribute_col, crs, …])

-Rasterizes a geopandas.GeoDataFrame into an xarray.DataArray.
+Rasterizes a vector geopandas.GeoDataFrame into a raster xarray.DataArray.

-xr_vectorize(da[, attribute_col, transform, …])
+xr_vectorize(da[, attribute_col, crs, ...])

-Vectorises a xarray.DataArray into a geopandas.GeoDataFrame.
+Vectorises a raster xarray.DataArray into a vector geopandas.GeoDataFrame.

 zonal_stats_parallel(shp, raster, …)